Ashraf Ghani Fast Facts - KESQ

 May 17, 2020 – Ghani and Abdullah sign a power-sharing agreement, with Ghani remaining president and Abdullah leading the peace talks with the Taliban as chairman of the National Reconciliation High Council.
 Abdullah will also appoint members of his team to the cabinet.

-August 15, 2021 – Taliban fighters enter Afghanistan’s Presidential Palace hours after Ghani leaves the country, a milestone in the insurgent group’s assumption of control over capital city Kabul.
+August 15, 2021 – After the Taliban seizes control of every major city across Afghanistan, in just two weeks, Taliban fighters enter Afghanistan’s Presidential Palace hours after Ghani leaves the country.

 The-CNN-Wire